Madea Goes to Jail: Critical reception

-The film received negative reviews from critics, with a Rotten Tomatoes score of 29% based on 52 reviews, and an average score of 4.90/10.
-The consensus says, "Divided between sincere melodrama and populist comedy, Madea Goes to Jail fails to provide enough laughs – or screen time – for its titular heroine."
-Metacritic gives the film a score of 50%, based on 13 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

 Sam Adams of the Chicago Tribune gave the film 2.5/4 stars and wrote that "if the movie is a mess, it's a purposeful mess, cannily, if not artfully, pushing all the right buttons to ensure Perry will be back for another round."

 According to a New York Times review, the film gives Madea herself a much more central role than some of the previous Madea movies, in some of which she is merely a commentator on events.

 The Boston Globe reported that "(Madea's) character epitomizes Perry's ongoing commitment to dramatizing as many rungs on the ladder of the black experience as he can.
 His aim never produces a completely satisfying or consistently competent-looking movie (his heart's in the right place, if not his camerawork)."